-As dogs age, it’s natural for them to start showing small signs of wear and tear, including the deterioration of their joints.
-They can become stiffer and less mobile, due to the loss of cartilage and fluid in the joints to cushion any impact or movement.
-This reduction in cartilage can lead to inactivity, pain, and inflammation – all detrimental to your dog’s overall wellbeing.
-Joint pain is often indicative of the onset of arthritis, too, which affects over 50% of dogs.
+As dogs age, it’s natural for them to start showing small signs of stiffening joints.
+They can also become less mobile, due to the loss of cartilage and fluid in the joints to cushion any impact or movement.
+This reduction in cartilage can sometimes lead to inactivity or discomfort– all detrimental to your dog’s overall happiness.

-If you suffer from joint pain yourself, whether mild or more, you know that the cold weather can exacerbate the pain.
-Well, the poor pooches that suffer from arthritis will also notice their limbs aching more as the temperature drops.
+If you experience joint discomfort yourself, whether mild or more, you know that the cold weather can exacerbate it.
+Well, the poor pooches that experience occasional discomfort might also notice changes as the temperature drops, too.

-There are many medications on the market that can help your dog manage their joint pain, including anti-inflammatories and pain-killers, but neither of these options helps to address the source of the pain.
-Rather than just mask the pain, wouldn’t it be great to reverse it, instead?
-Look for doggy joint care supplements made by a reputable, ethical pet brand that use targeted ingredients, like glucosamine and green lipped mussel, that have been proven to rebuild and restore damaged cartilage, take away pain and inflammation and give your pup’s joints the best chance of repair.
+There are many supplements on the market that can help support your dog’s healthy joints.
+Look for doggy joint care supplements made by a reputable, ethical pet brand that use targeted ingredients, like glucosamine and green-lipped mussel, that have been proven to enhance viscosity and promote healthy cartilage.

 Sniffles & Coughs

 An unsurprising health issue that hits us all as we head into the winter months is the unpleasant coughs and sneezes we get.
 Dogs are also susceptible to catching colds, but they don’t know how to make a hot cup of honey and lemon tea to soothe it!